rayhog/aviator-jekyll-template/_documentation/tql1.04.md

     4. Refer to the alias in the RETURN clause to list software products that contain Adobe in the product name.  <br>
        `Return s`

-    The following query is the completed query:<br>
+    The following query is the complete query:<br>
     `MATCH (s:SOFTWARE_PRODUCT) WHERE s.product CONTAINS "Adobe" Return s`<br>

   <br>